 The desire to know another’s soul will end all other desires.

-This place is where he can be alone, longing to find himself, knowing that once he does find himself amidst the pines, he will never return back.
+Putting an array of powerful words together, Frost turns a forest of dark trees into an escape he alludes to as paradise.
+Nightmarish for some, this place is where Frost can be alone, now finally able to find himself, knowing that once he does find himself amidst the pines, he will never return back.

-It’s an extreme form of camping; most people like camping.
+It’s really just an extreme form of camping, right?

-Our jobs and responsibilities and bills and family and Netflix and concerts and bar hopping and skateboarding and such is what pulls us away from the forest and back into reality.
+People like camping; it’s our jobs and responsibilities and bills and family and Netflix and concerts and bar hopping and skateboarding and such that pull us away from camping.

 “The desire to know your own soul will end all other desires.”

-To chuck your phone in a river, build a hut, hunt for food, make a fire and, slowly but surely, learn to know your own soul.
+Imagine: chuck your phone in a river, pitch a tent, hunt for food, start a fire, and, slowly but surely, start to know your own soul.
+You may not fancy it, though humans have done exactly that for thousands of years, so I believe it’s just a matter of reawakening that instinct.

-Rory Sutherland said the opposite of a good idea can be a good idea.
+“Sometimes the opposite of a good idea can be a good idea.”

 The opposite would be: